GenericMappingTools/pygmt/doc/install.rst

 -------------

 You'll need **Python 3.7 or greater** to run PyGMT.
-Old Python versions may work, but there is no guranteen that PyGMT will work as expected with old versions.
+Old Python versions may work, but there is no guarantee that PyGMT will work as expected with old versions.

 We recommend using the `Anaconda <https://www.anaconda.com/distribution>`__ Python distribution to ensure you have all dependencies installed and the ``conda``